Report of the statutory auditor

 Responsibilities of the board of directors

-The board of directors is responsible for the preparation and the content of the directors’ report on the consolidated financial statements and other matters disclosed in this report.
+The board of directors is responsible for the preparation and the content of the directors’ report on the consolidated financial statements, and other matters disclosed in the annual report on the consolidated financial statements.

 Responsibilities of the statutory auditor

-As part of our mandate and in accordance with the Belgian standard complementary (Revised in 2018) to the International Standards on Auditing applicable (ISA), our responsibility is to verify, in all material respects, the director’s report on the consolidated financial statements and other matters disclosed in the annual report, as well as to report on these matters.
+As part of our mandate and in accordance with the Belgian standard complementary (revised in 2018) to the International Standards on Auditing (ISA) as applicable in Belgium, our responsibility is to verify, in all material respects, the director’s report on the consolidated financial statements and other matters disclosed in the annual report on the consolidated financial statements, as well as to report on these matters.

 Aspects regarding the directors’ report on the consolidated financial statements and other matters disclosed in this report